dustyshaw/Playwright-Demo-NET/README.md

 pwsh bin/Debug/net8.0/playwright.ps1 codegen demo.playwright.dev/todomvc
 ```
 The first part tells Playwright to record a new test using codegen.
 You then pass in a URL that you want to test.
+When recording a new test, select `NUnit` from the drop down menu and copy the generated code into a new file.
+Make sure the namespace and the Class name are correct in your new test.